-If, during proceedings under Article 18, ■ the gatekeeper concerned offers commitments for the relevant core platform services to ensure compliance with the obligations laid down in Articles 5, 6 and 7 the Commission adopt implementing acts making those commitments binding on that gatekeeper and declare that there are no further grounds for action.
-Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 50(2).

-- 2. The Commission may, upon request or on its own initiative, reopen by decision the relevant proceedings, where: - (a) there has been a material change in any of the facts on which the decision was based; - (b) the gatekeeper concerned acts contrary to its commitments; - (c) the decision was based on incomplete, incorrect or misleading information provided by the parties.

-(ca) the commitments are not effective.
+- 1. If, during proceedings under Article 18, the gatekeeper concerned offers commitments for the relevant core platform services to ensure compliance with the obligations laid down in Articles 5, 6 and 7 the Commission may adopt an implementing act making those commitments binding on that gatekeeper and declare that there are no further grounds for action.
+That implementing act shall be adopted in accordance with the advisory procedure referred to in Article 50(2). - 2.
+The Commission may, upon request or on its own initiative, reopen by decision the relevant proceedings, where: - (a) there has been a material change in any of the facts on which the decision was based; - (b) the gatekeeper concerned acts contrary to its commitments; - (c) the decision was based on incomplete, incorrect or misleading information provided by the parties; - (d) the commitments are not effective.

-If the Commission considers that the commitments submitted by the gatekeeper concerned cannot ensure effective compliance with the obligations laid down in Articles 5 and 6 and 7, it shall explain the reasons for not making those commitments binding in the decision concluding the relevant proceedings.
+3. If the Commission considers that the commitments submitted by the gatekeeper concerned cannot ensure effective compliance with the obligations laid down in Articles 5, 6 and 7, it shall explain the reasons for not making those commitments binding in the decision concluding the relevant proceedings.